fujiwara/knockrd/README.md

 ## Usage with AWS WAF v2 IP Set (serverless)

-knockrd also works with AWS WAF v2, AWS Lambda and Amazon DynamoDB.
+knockrd works with AWS WAF v2, AWS Lambda and Amazon DynamoDB.

 Prepare an IAM Role for lambda functions. `arn:aws:iam::{your account ID}:role/knockrd_lambda` The role must have policies which allows actions as below.